-Through a $100 million bond referendum, the Edwardsville School District can provide 21st century learning environments throughout their facilities.
-Including the historic Lincoln Middle School which needed some future-focused updates.
+Through a $100 million bond referendum, the Edwardsville School District was able to provide 21st century learning environments throughout its facilities—including the historic Lincoln Middle School, which received much-needed, future-focused updates.

-Renovation features include a new secured entry, an updated bus drop-off and pick-up zone to ensure student safety.
-The facility will also receive new gyms, a commons area, media center, and locker rooms.
+Renovation features included a new secured entry and an updated bus drop-off and pick-up zone to ensure student safety.
+The facility also gained new gyms, a commons area, media center, and locker rooms.

-This lower commons is linked to the upper dining commons through a learning stair that is divided into an upper and lower portion to assist in creating a separation of the two areas, while still creating some collaborative alternative seating options for students.
+The lower commons was linked to the upper dining commons through a learning stair divided into upper and lower portions, helping to create a separation between the two areas while still offering collaborative, alternative seating options for students.

-Not only is the new footprint roughly 25% LESS square footage than what currently exists, it also allows for an overall reorganization of the campus from site circulation, administration, event access, student gathering, circulation, and more.
+Not only was the new footprint roughly 25% less square footage than before, but it also allowed for an overall reorganization of the campus—improving site circulation, administration, event access, student gathering spaces, and more.

 - Renovation